SteveMilesQuant/levelUpLearning/README.md

 			* sudo mkdir /etc/nginx/sites-enabled
 			* Add "include /etc/nginx/sites-enabled/*;" to http block of /etc/nginx/nginx.conf (as sudo)
 		* sudo cp nginx_template /etc/nginx/sites-enabled/leveluplearning_nginx
-		* Update /etc/nginx/sites-enabled/leveluplearning_nginx to refer to your IP address and ssl certificates
+		* Update /etc/nginx/sites-enabled/leveluplearning_nginx to refer to your domain and ssl certificates
+			* Domain
+				* You can get a domain through AWS
+				* If you get it through GoDaddy, follow these instructions: https://sandny.com/2019/11/23/host-godaddy-domain-with-aws-ec2/.
+Broad strokes follow.
+					* AWS
+						* Create a hosted zone on Route 53
+						* Create one record to route traffic from <your-domain>.com to your EC2's IP adddress
+						* Create another record to alias www.<your-domain>.com to <your-domain>.com
+					* GoDaddy
+						* Use custom namespace servers and put in the servers from your hosted zone (record type NS)
+			* SSL Certificates
 				* If you're just playing around, you can use mkcert localhost, as before, and browsers will just warn traffic that it's not really secure
-			* If this is production, you may want to use a real host (instead of the IP address) and get yourself a real certificate (search online)
+				* If this is production, you will want to get a signed certificate from a certificate authority: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html
 		* sudo service nginx restart
 	* Make it work with Google
-		* Get a non-IP domain
-			* You can get a domain through AWS
-			* If you get it through GoDaddy, follow these instructions: https://sandny.com/2019/11/23/host-godaddy-domain-with-aws-ec2/
-			* Add the necessary URIs to Google's white list (see "Set up test authentication" above)
+		* Add the necessary URIs to Google's white list (see "Set up test authentication" above, except use your domain as the base URL)